-While many men don’t consider trimming a necessary part of beard ownership, it’s very important in maintaining the health and prosperity of your beard.
-Not only does it keep your beard looking fine, but it also helps keep your beard hairs healthier for longer.
-Today we’re going to discuss this and take a look at why trimming is so important and how often you should do it.
+While many men don’t consider trimming a necessary part of beard ownership, it’s vital in maintaining the health and prosperity of your beard.
+Not only does it keep your beard looking stylish, but it also helps keep your beard hairs healthier for longer.

 Trimming Makes Your Beard Look Cleaner

 When you trim your beard up, you don’t necessarily have to take length off.
 Overall your beard can remain about the same length and still wholly transform its look with a shape up –whether your desire a short or long beard.

 After a proper beard trim, you’ll have cleaned up your neckline and cheek line, cut away stragglers and hairs that don’t belong, and give your beard an overall more intentional and uniform look.
 A well-trimmed beard boosts your style and keeps you from adopting that bum-look that people tend to associate with beards.